Ursus Breweries: History

 In 1996, the South African Breweries purchased Vulturul Buzau.
 A year later, South African Breweries acquired Pitber Pitesti and Ursus S.A.
 Cluj-Napoca.
 In 2001, Ursus S.A. bought the majority stake of Timisoreana Beer S.A.
 In 2002, Ursus S.A. and Timisoreana SA merged into a single integrated company, named Romania Beer Company S.A.
 In 2004, SABMiller plc (formerly named South African Breweries) acquired the majority stake of Aurora Brasov, a company that merged in the same year with Romania Beer Company S.A.
-A year later, in 2005, the new name of SABMiller's operations in Romania becomes Ursus Breweries.
+A year later, in 2005, the new name of SABMiller's operations in Romania became Ursus Breweries.

 In 2014, Igor Tikhonov was appointed CEO of Ursus Breweries.

-On the 31st of March, 2017 Asahi Group Holdings Ltd. has completed the purchase of Ursus Breweries in a transaction that included the former SABMiller Central and Eastern European businesses and brands.
+On the 31st of March, 2017 Asahi Group Holdings Ltd. had completed the purchase of Ursus Breweries in a transaction that included the former SABMiller Central and Eastern European businesses and brands.
 Its CEO stated that the acquisition would not change Ursus Breweries' line of business.